Gayatri-7/Gayatri-7/README.md

 # 👋 Hi, I'm Gayatri!
 Welcome to my GitHub profile!
-I'm passionate about Core Java and enjoy working on projects that help me learn and improve my skills.
+I'm passionate about Core Java and enjoy working on projects and DSA problems that help me learn and improve my skills.

 ## 💻 Technologies & Tools: